Eastore-project/fildeal/README.md

 #### `initiate`

 The `initiate` command initiates a deal with the specified input folder and miner.
-Optionally, it starts a server.
+Optionally, it starts a server to serve files to local miners.
+If you want to host file somewhere else, you can put url [here](https://github.com/lordshashank/filecoin-deals/blob/94338a0ac8338dd0a792ac913555aba82577da89/src/deal/utils/initiateDeal.go#L17).
+InputFolder should be the location of files you want to initiate the deal with.

 ```sh
 fildeal initiate <inputFolder> <miner> [--server]